Srg-Shv/S-bidirectional-synchronizer/README.md

    python bi_sync.py
    ```

-3. The script will ensure that files from `dir1` are mirrored to `dir2` and vice versa, handling new files, modifications, and deletions in either directory.
+3. The script will ensure that files from `dir1` are mirrored to `dir2` and vice versa, handling new files, and modifications in either directory.

 ---

 ### Error Handling

-- **Missing Directories**: If one of the directories does not exist, it will automatically be created.
 - **File Permission Issues**: Any permission-related errors during file operations will be logged, but the script will continue executing.
 - **Invalid `bi-directories.txt` File**: If the `bi-directories.txt` file is missing or does not contain two valid paths, an error will be logged, and the script will exit.